ev3dev-lang-java/ev3dev-lang-java/README.md

 https://github.com/ev3dev-lang-java/template_project_gradle

-Download the project, update the file: `deploy.gradle`: with the IP of you Brick:
+Download the project, update the file: `config.gradle`: with the IP of you Brick:

 ```
 remotes {